Keeping it Together: Interleaved Kirigami Extension Assembly: Introduction

 \section{Introduction}

 The role of self- folding and unfolding has become ever more used as a framework to understand natural structure~\cite{ml,sabetta}.
 Since the tunability of geometry is scale-invariant, {\sl origami} and {\sl kirigami} inspired structures translate from large to small scales as can be seen from the packaging materials in daily life~\cite{wrap} to deployable solar panels for space missions~\cite{miura,solar}.
 Moreover, their transformability serves as a powerful tool to program shape-induced properties: these architected structures have been utilized in flexible electronics~\cite{john}, mechanical metamaterials~\cite{tunastiff,pau,kww}, and soft robots~\cite{berto,cohen}.
-In practice, {\sl origami} and {\sl kirigami} start with geometric design.
-However, paper, time, and human effort are all required in order to design {\sl origami} structures with exquisitely detailed Gaussian curvature \cite{tachi}.
-Recently, {\sl kirigami} methods have been developed that allow, in addition to folding, cutting and rejoining that drastically reduce the complexity of the inverse design problem~\cite{paper1,paper2,paper3}.
-By maintaining a lattice structure and inducing Gaussian curvature via buckling of (two-dimensional) disclinations into the third dimension, these lattice {\sl kirigami} methods provide an algorithmic approach to design that maintains edge lengths on the lattice and dual lattice.